5 Days in Sydney Itinerary (Free PDF Download)

 Follow the upper path until you reach Folly for Mrs Macquarie, a sculpture by Fiona Hall and one of my favourites in the gardens.
 It was inspired by the wife of one of the city’s first governors, who reportedly sat here looking out to sea, waiting for news from home.

 From there, follow the signs to the Calyx.
-It houses the largest green wall in the southern hemisphere and entry is by gold coin donation.
+It houses the largest green wall in the southern hemisphere and exhibitions here change regularly.
+Entry is free but a gold coin donation is suggested.

-Keep an eye out for the topiary animals near the visitors’ centre.
+As you make your way from the Calyx back towards the water Keep an eye out for the topiary animals along the way.
 The shapes change from time to time — last visit there was a bee where the koala used to be, and cassowaries in the bed opposite.
 It’s become something of a photo stop in its own right.

 Just outside the visitors’ centre is a Wollemi Pine.
 This tree was discovered in a remote part of the Blue Mountains in 1994 and is critically endangered, with only a small number of wild specimens known to exist.